 Long saddled as simply an escapist comprise, Kurosawa’s unabashedly entertaining 1958 film gets an unexpectedly substantial Blu-ray upgrade.

-While later installments of the series tend toward graphic-novel length, this book is comprised entirely of short stories, making it an ideal sampler for those new to Sakai’s work.
+This book is comprised entirely of short stories, making it an ideal sampler for those new to Sakai’s work.

 It connects two warring social perspectives, finding a common ground between them in the pressurized corners of the classic crime drama.

 Criterion’s Blu-ray is like viewing this masterpiece and all its glorious moving parts for the first time.